Colorful Vector Balancing: History and results

+Applying this theorem to the Euclidean norm, one retrieves a sum of norm at most $C\sqrt{d}$ for some constant $C>1$, and for the maximum norm one obtains a bound of $O(\sqrt{d\ln d})$.
+We note that their proof method, which is based on the techniques of Lovász, Spencer, and Vesztergombi~\cite{LSV86}, can be modified to show that the bound in the colorful setting is at most twice the original vector balancing constant, which implies $O(\sqrt{d})$ bounds for both the Euclidean and maximum norm.
+This asymptotically matches the estimates proved in the pre{\-}sent paper up to constants; for details, see Section \ref{BDGL}.
+Here, we provide a direct, constructive approach for proving an asymptotically matching, yet tighter estimate which also sheds more light on the geometry of the problem and its algorithmic aspects.

-We prove sharp/asymptotically sharp bounds for the colorful vector balancing problem in the Euclidean and maximum norm.
-Our estimates in this general setting match \eqref{vb_l2} and \eqref{vb_linfty}, the bounds for the original vector balancing problem.
+We set off to obtain sharp/asymptotically sharp bounds for the colorful vector balancing problem in the Euclidean and maximum norm.
+Our proof techniques yield estimates matching \eqref{vb_l2} and \eqref{vb_linfty}, the bounds for the original vector balancing problem.

 \begin{theorem}[Colorful Balancing in Euclidean Norm] Given vector families $V_1,\dots,V_n\subseteq B_2^d$ with $0\in \sum_{i\in[n]}\conv V_i$, there exists a selection of vectors $v_i\in V_i$ for $i\in[n]$ such that